vandorsx/MedgeGlow/readme.md

 MedgeGlow was created to help mitigate my monitor's backlight bleed.
 Around the edges of my monitor is a light pink-ish tint — by overlaying a light green tint, I'm able to counteract the backlight bleed to some extent.

-Currently, there is no packaged release of MedgeGlow.
-You are welcome to compile it for yourself.

 <br />

 https://github.com/user-attachments/assets/b775812a-2cfb-411e-92f4-55151643d615